Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of

 As shown in Figure \ref{fig:all_epsilons}, the BICePs score steadily improved over training iterations and looks to continue decreasing due to sigma values getting very small (Figure \ref{fig:all_epsilons} a), with the gradient norm (Figure \ref{fig:all_epsilons} b) decreasing toward convergence.
 All results shown in Figure \ref{fig:all_epsilons} are taken as average and standard deviation across five independent optimizations.
-The optimized ensemble accurately recovered the true pairwise distances with a mean absolute error (MAE) of 0.080 Å (Figure \ref{fig:all_epsilons} c).
+The optimized ensemble accurately recovered the true pairwise distances with a mean absolute error (MAE) of 0.080 L.U.
+(Figure \ref{fig:all_epsilons} c).
 The optimized parameters were determined to be ($\epsilon_{0}=0.68 \pm 0.07$, $\epsilon_{2}=1.45 \pm 0.50$, $\epsilon_{4}=1.59 \pm 0.09$, $\epsilon_{6}=1.83\pm 0.20$, $\epsilon_{9}=1.92 \pm 0.19$, $\epsilon_{11}=1.04 \pm 0.07$), yielding a parameter MAE of 0.12 (Figure \ref{fig:all_epsilons} d).

 These findings demonstrate that BICePs, augmented with PyTorch, can efficiently and accurately recover interaction parameters and ensemble observables through simultaneous multi-parameter refinement.
 The seamless integration of gradient-based optimization with Bayesian sampling provides a robust and scalable approach, paving the way for training complex neural network potentials in molecular modeling applications.